AshtonHarvey/product-preview-card/README-template.md

 ## Overview

-Create product preview card with both mobile and desktop view.
+I created a product preview card with both mobile and desktop view.
+I wanted to do this using vite to gain experience with other build tools and im also am trying to get more familiar with tailwind css.
+I appreciate any feed back but im specificity looking for feed back on ways to clean up my tailwind css.

 ### The challenge